nodejs/node/doc/api/tls.markdown

   - `crl` : Either a string or list of strings of PEM encoded CRLs (Certificate Revocation List)

-  - `ciphers`: A string describing the ciphers to use or exclude, seperated by `:`.
+  - `ciphers`: A string describing the ciphers to use or exclude, separated by `:`.
 The default cipher suite is:

         ECDHE-RSA-AES128-GCM-SHA256: